 For my graduation project at Tianjin Mei Shu Xue Yuan, I decided to go to Mongolia for inspiration and when I arrived, I was in awe at the vast green pastures and bright clear blue sky.
 More so, watching the Mongolian people attend to their daily chores and their traditional way of living inspired me to capture those images in paintings.
-Their culture and traditions such as their clothing are simply beautiful.
+Their culture and traditions such as their clothes are simply beautiful.

 What does it mean to be a painter today in the age of social networks?

 For me, it is an opportunity for recognition growth and building networks without physical boundaries.
 I can now be connected to art galleries not just within my territory but across countries and prior to the use of social media, artists are heavily reliant on word-of-mouth and art galleries to spread your works and name.
-Everything is easier from sharing my artworks to gaining more exposure, and now there’s even a lot of online exhibition.
+Everything is easier from sharing my artworks to gaining more exposure, and now there’s even a lot of online exhibitions.